List of United States Navy oilers: Mission Buenaventura class

 The Missions were Type T2-SE-A2 ships like the Navy's Escambia-class ordered by the Maritime Commission in 1943 as civilian-operated transport tankers.
 The original order was for thirty, but six were taken over by the Navy and commissioned as AO-91 to 96; on the other hand the Maritime Commission took over three canceled Navy oilers of the nearly identical T2-SE-A3 type.
-After operating under civilian charter during the late war and immediate postwar period, transporting fuel to the many US forces overseas, they were transferred to the Naval Transportation Service in 1947-48 and the new Military Sea Transportation Service in 1949.
+After operating under civilian charter during the late war and immediate postwar period, transporting fuel to the many US forces overseas, they were transferred to the Naval Transportation Service in 1947-48 and the new Military Sea Transportation Service (MSTS) in 1949.

 Three Mission-class ships were later converted to Missile Range Instrumentation Ships (T-AGMs).